 Manometers are devices in which columns of a suitable liquid are used to measure the difference in pressure between two points or between a certain point and the atmosphere.
 Manometer is needed for measuring large gauge pressures.
 It is basically the modified form of the piezometric tube.
 A common type manometer is like a transparent "U-tube" as shown in figure below.
+Some types of U tube is using another liquid(s) of greater gravity.
+It is used for greater positive and negative pressure.

-A "U"-Tube manometer
+"U"-Tube manometer